 - For infants (less than 2 years), book the bassinet seat in advance.
 Your baby has a safe, secure place to rest and you can be hands-free for a bit.
 Plus these are located close to the WCs for those last minute emergencies.

 - Book child meals– special meal requests are served prior to the meal service and the child meals are usually tastier.
 (I sometimes end up eating the child meal served for my daughter :-))

 - Another trick that has worked wonderfully for my daughter and me is blocking the aisle and window seats for long-haul flights.
 If the flight isn’t full, you usually end up with an extra middle seat for the toddler to stretch out.

 Travel via trains or ferries

-Trains in Europe are very comfortable and as we discovered on an Austrian Rail Jet, have separate compartments for families with kids that the rest of the travellers avoid like the plague.
+Trains in Europe are very comfortable.
+As we discovered on an Austrian Rail Jet, they have separate compartments for families with kids that the rest of the travellers avoid like the plague.
 The Man in Seat Sixty-One gives a handy guide on rail travel through Europe.